new-guy/screeps-os/README.md

 ### MMO Readiness
 - Need invader defense - one defender per colony
 - Need Link transferring
+- Ship energy from secondary to primary pre-RCL7, and back the other way until they're both at 7

 ### Post RCL4 - Scouting & Remote Improvements
 - Scouts need to be able to recognize when a room is unreachable and stop sending scouts there for N ticks
 - Avoid mining rooms that are owned by other people

 ### Post RCL4 - Expansion & Housekeeping